alexhalcazar/To_Do_List/README.md

 4. Set Up a Cluster:

 + After creating an account, users need to set up a MongoDB Atlas cluster.
-This involves configuring the cluste's location, cluster tier, and other settings.
+This involves configuring the cluster's location, cluster tier, and other settings.

 5. Create a Database User: